Summer term: How important has transport been to Bristol?

-For the whole of the spring term we will be answering the question ‘How has medicine helped us?’
+For the whole of the summer term we will be answering the question ‘How important has transport been to Bristol?’

 Throughout this learning we will be able to do the following: